Netflix/metaflow/docs/datastore.md

 a `data` directory which will contain all the artifacts ever produced by that flow.

-The following graph illustrates the overall design of the datastore.

-It has several components (starting at the lowest-level):
+The datastore has several components (starting at the lowest-level):
-- a `DataStoreBackend` which abstracts away a storage system (like S3 or the local filesystem).
+- a `DataStoreStorage` which abstracts away a storage system (like S3 or the local filesystem).
 This provides very simple methods to read and write bytes, obtain metadata about a file, list a directory as well as minor path manipulation routines.
 Metaflow provides sample S3 and local filesystem implementations.
-When implementing a new backend, you should only need to implement the methods defined in `DataStoreBackend` to integrate with the rest of the Metaflow datastore implementation.
+When implementing a new backend, you should only need to implement the methods defined in `DataStoreStorage` to integrate with the rest of the Metaflow datastore implementation.
-- a `ContentAddressedStore` which implements a thin layer on top of a `DataStoreBackend` to allow the storing of byte blobs in a content-addressable manner.
+- a `ContentAddressedStore` which implements a thin layer on top of a `DataStoreStorage` to allow the storing of byte blobs in a content-addressable manner.
 In other words, for each `ContentAddressedStore`, identical objects are stored once and only once, thereby providing some measure of de-duplication.
-  This class includes the determination of what content is the same or not as well as any additional encoding/compressing prior to storing the blob in the `DataStoreBackend`.
+  This class includes the determination of what content is the same or not as well as any additional encoding/compressing prior to storing the blob in the `DataStoreStorage`.
 You can extend this class by providing alternate methods of packing and unpacking the blob into bytes to be saved.
 - a `TaskDataStore` is the main interface through which the rest of Metaflow interfaces with the datastore.
 It includes functions around artifacts (